bkjoye/group71_spotify/index.md

 **Goal 2: cold start**

-Can similarity be used to add some (how many?) songs to "base" playlist, and proceed with algorithm written for goal 1?
+Can similarity be used to add songs to "base" playlist, and proceed with algorithm written for goal 1?

-Assumption made for now is that “base” playlist is most important and song selection can be made by utilizing "similar" songs and playlists.
+Assumption made is that “base” playlist is most important and song selection can be made by utilizing "similar" songs and playlists.
+In the model created for this projects, these goals are combined.
+I.e. using a "nucleus" song, we first (recursively) add similar songs (calculated and stored ahead of time for all known songs) and then add songs from "close" ("similar") playlists.
+Playlist closeness is calculated through KMeans clustering on engineered features which are aggregation of songs' features in the playlist.